cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 ## Testing your workload locally

 ### The operator container image
-Any changes to the [roles](roles/) tree or to the [playbook](playbook.yml) file will necessitates a new build of the operator container image.
+Any changes to the [roles](roles/) tree or to the [playbook](playbook.yml) file will necessitate a new build of the operator container image.
 The container is built using the [Operator SDK](https://github.com/operator-framework/operator-sdk) and pushed to a public repository.
 The public repository could be [quay](https://quay.io) in which case you'll need to: